TheEngineRoom-UniGe/MixedRealityHRC/README.md

 ## Deploy on HoloLens device

+1) Within the config folder in the ROS package, change the UNITY_IP to that of the HoloLens device;
-1) Compile the Unity application with UWP build settings.
+2) Compile the Unity application with UWP build settings.
 Ensure Internet capabilities and spatial perception are ON in the player settings.
 Finally, deploy on device and run